 Don’t you just love that sign, lol!!
 It’s so me.
 We also added a ladder in an odd corner between the toilet and shower for some towels.

 See that cute little beach handbag?
 It’s a pocket we cut from a pair of shorts that were falling apart.
-It’s got sunscreen and all the must haves to protect ourselves from the harsh African sun.
+It’s got sunscreen and all the must-haves to protect ourselves from the harsh African sun.
 The kids already know when mom says “grab the pocket and let’s go” we’re on our way to the beach.
+She hangs from our easy to make branch towel rack.

 To free up counter space in our kitchen downstairs we spray painted some hanging buckets we found at a garden center and use them to store all our washing up paraphernalia (look mom I used a BIG word 😎 )

-We also re-purposed a wooden fishing tackle box and an office cupboard to make a kitchen island (you can see how we did it here).
+We also re-purposed a wooden fishing tackle box and an office cupboard to make a kitchen island.
 Look at all that extra storage space.
 Whoop, whoop 🙂

-And don’t forget the space under the stairs in the kitchen.
-We made this gorgeous door out of old pallets (Note to self – please remember to post that tutorial……).
+And then there’s that space under the stairs in the kitchen.
+We made this gorgeous door out of old pallets to hide all the clutter.

-We use the cupboard under the stairs to store all those bits and pieces that are an eye sore, like our grungy mop and feather duster.
+We use a cupboard we built under our curved stairs to store all those bits and pieces that are an eyesore, like our grungy mop and feather duster.
 Hubby cut up some 50mm conduit and screwed them into the wall.
 They’re perfect for storing those odd bits that usually get shoved in some corner.

 Oh before I forget, if you’re looking for a few more crafty storage solutions, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing ideas to share with you 😉